- Date : 22/03/2020

 2. Plan without sub-limit clauses

-Another step that is always recommended, is to opt for a plan without sub-limit clauses for elderly individuals, relating to specific treatments, illnesses, and maximum eligible amount limits.
+Another thing that is always recommended is to opt for a plan without sub-limit clauses for elderly individuals, relating to specific treatments, illnesses, and maximum eligible amount limits.

-You must also look for policies that offer additional coverage for outpatient treatment (OPD), accident-related hospitalisation, medical evacuation and repatriation of mortal remains.
+You must also look for travel medical insurance policies that offer additional coverage for out-patient treatment (OPD), accident-related hospitalisation, medical evacuation and repatriation of mortal remains.

 This means if you make a claim under any of these heads, it will not reduce your overall sum insured.